Category Archives: Russian Royals

 The city was built by conscripted peasants from all over Russia and Swedish prisoners of war under the supervision of Peter’s friend Prince Alexander Menshikov.
 In 1712, Peter moved the capital of Russia from Moscow to St. Petersburg.

-While the St. Petersburg was being, built Peter lived in a three-room log cabin with his second wife Catherine, where she did the cooking and caring for the children, and he tended a garden as though they were an ordinary couple.
-The relationship was the most successful of Peter’s life and a great number of letters exist demonstrating the strong affection between Catherine and Peter.
+While St. Petersburg was being built, Peter lived in a three-room log cabin with his second wife Catherine, where she cooked and cared for the children, and he tended a garden as though they were an ordinary couple.
+The relationship was the most successful of Peter’s life and many letters exist demonstrating the strong affection between Catherine and Peter.
 Catherine was very energetic, compassionate, charming, and always cheerful.
 She was the only one able to calm Peter in his frequent rages.

 Alexei Petrovich, Tsarevich of Russia; Credit -Wikipedia